Michael Katze

-Michael Katze was an American microbiologist.
+Michael Katze is an American microbiologist.
 For over 35 years, he has researched host-virus interactions, incorporating systems biology approaches into infectious disease research.
 He was an international leader in the application of genome sequencing, animal models, and systems biology approaches to virology and immunology.

 Katze was formerly Professor of Microbiology at the University of Washington (UW), and Associate Director for Molecular Sciences and a Core Staff Scientist at the Washington National Primate Research Center.
 In August 2017, Katze was fired from the University of Washington for sexually harassing his employees and misusing research funds.

 Education

 In 1971, Katze graduated from Boston University with his B.A. in biology.
 Initially, he was interested in dentistry, but after his first year of dental school at the University of Pennsylvania, Katze decided to take his career a different direction.
 Later, when Katze was working as a research assistant at the University of Pennsylvania and, simultaneously, at the Wistar Institute, he discovered his passion for virology.
 He attended graduate school at Hahnemann University, where he earned his Ph.D. in Microbiology and Immunology in 1980.
 From 1980 to 1982, he completed a post-doc in virology at the University of Uppsala in Uppsala, Sweden.